memgraph/documentation/pages/querying/performance-optimization.md

 +----------------------------------+----------------------------------+----------------------------------+----------------------------------+
 ```

-Several things have changed, the most important thing is that the query plan is now using the `ScanAllByLabel` operator instead of `ScanALL`, which will search nodes based on labels, and the actual search space will be reduced.
+Several things have changed, the most important thing is that the query plan is now using the `ScanAllByLabel` operator instead of `ScanAll`, which will search nodes based on labels, and the actual search space will be reduced.
 Next, notice the `ACTUAL HITS` got down from 14k to 9k nodes.
 This also did split the total execution time into half, notice the `ABSOLUTE TIME`.
 It is not just the actual faster operator, but the data inside the query plan pipeline is significantly reduced, and this has a significant influence on the performance of the next operator in line, `Filter` in this case.
 In general, less operators and lower actual hits lead to less data in query plan pipline, and faster execution time of query plan.

 `Filter` still needs to be applied on the actual bigger chunk of nodes.
-The search spaces can be limited even further by introducing the [label properly index](../fundamentals/indexes#label-propery-index).
+The search spaces can be limited even further by introducing the [label-property index](../fundamentals/indexes#label-propery-index).

 Here is an example: